 The main attraction in Munich is Nymphenburg Palace.
 A lavishly decorated Baroque palace, it serves as a museum and is a must-see for any visitors.
 From its ornate Hall of Mirrors to its sprawling gardens and grand courtyards, a visit to the palace will provide plenty of sights to marvel at and memories to last a lifetime.

 Occupying a large tract of land just outside of the city, Nymphenburg Palace is a grand example of an Eastern Baroque palace.
 The palace is surrounded by a 560-meter pine tree-lined avenue and features beautiful gardens and ponds.
 Inside the palace are many rooms worth exploring, including the Golden Oak Room and the Porcelain Cabinet.

-Learn more about Germany’s Majestic Castles & Palaces of Munich, where we have some tips for an enjoyable tour.
+Learn more about Germany’s Majestic Castles & Palaces of Munich, where we have some tips for enjoyable tours.

-The Munich 48-Hour Hop-On Hop-Off Tour allows you to hop on and off at any of the 15 stops along the route for a full tour of the city or to explore specific areas of interest.
+The Munich 48-Hour Hop-On Hop-Off Tour gives you a full tour of the sights and allows you to hop on and off at any of the 15 stops along the route to explore specific areas of interest.
 You can start at any stop, do as much of the itinerary as you like, and loop back to where you began.

 It is one of the most enjoyable and convenient ways to explore Munich.
 On the Munich 48-Hour Hop-On Hop-Off Tour, visitors can easily explore different parts of this vibrant city and take in all the sights at their own pace.